 Some people think that writing a children’s book is easy.
-Simple characters, a simple storyline, some funny jokes and you’ve nailed it.
-But in fact it’s more complex than it may seem.
+Simple characters, a simple storyline, and some funny jokes and you’ve nailed it.
+But in fact, it’s more complex than it may seem.
 You need to consider children’s psychology and what differentiates kids from adults.

 Kids and adults: differences